EvanCesanek/Ouvrai/README.md

   aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
   ```

+You should also create [Requester Sandbox](https://requestersandbox.mturk.com) and [Worker Sandbox](https://workersandbox.mturk.com) accounts, and link the Requester Sandbox account to your AWS account.
+Detailed instructions [here](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkRequester/SetUpMturk.html#set-up-sandbox).
+In the Sandbox, you can post studies as a Requester and see what they look like to a Worker, before posting them publicly.
+See `ouvrai draft`.

 ## Autocompletion

 Tab-autocomplete is available for ouvrai command line interface on Mac and Linux.
 To enable, run `ouvrai install-completion`.